International Student House Washington, DC

 This fascinating day ended with a tour of the memorial to those who died in the terrorist attack on the Pentagon of Sept.
 11, 2001.
 James Laychak, President of the Pentagon Memorial Fund, conducted a tour of the indoor and outdoor memorial sites, explaining the artist’s concept of benches to memorialize each person who died in the attack.

-Filed Under: Life at ISH
+Filed Under: Life at I-House DC

 Get Email Updates